 IP Requirement 11: describe how VSHSL performance monitoring and reporting will focus on result and not simply on numbers served.

 This plan’s section entitled Measuring VSHSL Strategy and Program Performance discusses at length how the VSHSL performance measurement staff will seek to answer three questions (How much?
 How well?
-Is anyone better off?) in all performance measurement in order to understand not just the rate of programs’ throughput, but also the quality with which they serve clients and the benefits in clients’ lives that programs accomplish.
+Is anyone better off?) in all performance measurement in order to understand not just the rate of programs’ throughput, but also the quality with which programs and providers serve clients and the benefits in clients’ lives that programs accomplish.

 Incorporating Strategies, Activities, Allocations and Other Material Elements of the VSHSL Transition Plan

-The VSHSL Ballot Measure Ordinance requires two plans to govern the VSHSL.
-First, the Ballot Measure Ordinance requires a Transition Plan.
-The Transition Plan’s purpose was to govern VSHSL investments and activities during the interval between enactment of the Transition Plan and King County’s enactment of this , which will govern VSHSL investments and activities from its date of enactment until the VSHSL expires in 2023.
-King County enacted the Transition Plan as Attachment A to Ordinance 18638 in December 2017.
-For this purposes of the remainder of this section, reference to the “Transition Plan” is a reference to Attachment A to Ordinance 18638 as enacted by King County.
+Ordinance 18555 requires two plans to implement the VSHSL.
+The first is the Transition Plan, the purpose of which is to govern VSHSL investments and activities until an implementation plan is effective.
+The Transition Plan went into effect on December 31, 2017 and is attachment A to Ordinance 18638.
+The second plan is this implementation plan, which will govern VSHSL investments and activities from its effective date until the VSHSL expires in 2023.

-To ensure continuity of services and to maximize predictability for recipients of levy-funded services and for contracted community-based organizations, the Transition Plan was proposed and conceptualized as the plan to govern the VSHSL in 2018, the levy’s first year.
-Creating the Transition Plan to conform to the calendar year provided essential predictability for levy clients and providers.
-It also minimized administrative costs and maximized efficiency by allowing DCHS staff to prepare and execute contracts with community-based partners in which the contracts contemplated performance of services through 2018.
+To ensure continuity of services and to maximize predictability for both recipients of VSHSL-funded services and contracted community-based organizations, the Transition Plan was proposed and conceptualized as the plan to govern the VSHSL in 2018, the levy’s first year.
+Creating the Transition Plan to conform to the calendar year provided essential predictability for VSHSL-funded service providers and their clients.
+It also minimized administrative costs and maximized efficiency by allowing the County’s DCHS staff to prepare and execute contracts with community-based organizations in which the contracts contemplated performance of services through 2018.

-Although the Transition Plan was conceptualized as the plan to govern the VSHSL during calendar year 2018, the VSHSL Ballot Measure Ordinance specifies that the enactment of an ordinance adopting this Implementation Plan will supersede the Transition Plan on the date of this Implementation Plan’s enactment, which is likely to happen before December 31, 2018.
-The following paragraph is intended to ensure that adoption of this Implementation Plan allows VSHSL strategies and programs to operate without disruption during the transition between the Transition Plan and the Implementation Plan and does not undermine the continuity and predictability for the VSHSL’s services currently being provided to clients and currently implemented by community partners as authorized by the Transition Plan.
+Although the Transition Plan was conceptualized as the plan to govern the VSHSL during calendar year 2018, Ordinance 18555 specifies that the Transition Plan shall remain in effect until the Council adopts an implementation plan by ordinance., which is likely to happen before December 31, 2018.
+The following paragraph is intended to ensure that adoption of this plan allows VSHSL strategies and programs to operate without disruption during the transition between the Transition Plan and this plan and does not undermine the continuity and predictability for the VSHSL’s services currently being provided to clients and currently implemented by community partners as authorized by the Transition Plan.

-This Implementation Plan incorporates the material elements of the VSHSL Transition Plan, including its directed strategies, programming, activities and allocations of VSHSL 2018 proceeds, including allocations and authorizations for activities related to planning, administration, and evaluation of the VSHSL in 2018.
-These allocations shall remain in effect until December 31, 2018 or the effective date of the ordinance adopting this Implementation Plan, whichever is later.
-Specific Transition Plan strategies, including but not limited to the Transition Plan’s Housing Stability Strategy One (“Capital and Operating Funds”) for Veterans, Seniors and Vulnerable Populations and Housing Stability Strategy Two (“Master Leasing Strategy and Shallow Rent Subsidies”) for Veterans, Seniors and Vulnerable Populations, to which the Transition Plan allocated 2018 proceeds contemplating that strategy and program execution and expenditure may take place in 2018 or later years, are incorporated and authorized to continue execution and expenditure consistent with the Transition Plan, subject to appropriation.
+This plan incorporates the material elements of the Transition Plan, including its directed strategies, programming, activities and allocations of VSHSL 2018 proceeds, as well as allocations and authorizations for activities related to planning, administration, and evaluation of the VSHSL in 2018.
+These allocations shall remain in effect until December 31, 2018 or until the Council adopts by ordinance an implementation plan, whichever is later.
+Specific Transition Plan strategies were designed to be implemented under the Transition Plan but with the potential for program execution and expenditure taking place in 2018 or later years.
+These include the Transition Plan’s Housing Stability Strategy One (“Capital and Operating Funds”) for Veterans, Seniors and Vulnerable Populations and Housing and Stability Strategy Two (“Master Leasing Strategy and Shallow Rent Subsidies”) for Veterans, Seniors and Vulnerable Populations and by this reference are incorporated into this plan and authorized to continue consistent with the Transition Plan, subject to appropriation.